Graduation-Project-2023/Frontend-Student/README.md

 401 token is requred       if the token is not provided in the url 401 password and confirm password must match
-498 Invalid token           if the token is altered 200 Password updated        if all is good
+498 Invalid token           if the token is altered 200 Password updated        if all is good q
 ```

 ---